Professional Tax Registration & Compliance Filing

 Cancelled Cheque in business name

 What is Professional Tax – Meaning, Rates & Compliance’s

-Many salaried employees might be very well aware of the term ‘professional tax’ as it would have been mentioned in the payslips/Form 16 issued to them.
-But all of them may or may not understand what it is and why is it appearing in their payslips/Form 16 as a deduction from their salary income.
-Hence, this article is an attempt to provide a better picture of what is ‘Professional tax’ and why is it deducted and is it only salaried class who are bearing it.
+Salaried employees should know ‘professional tax’ as it would have been mentioned in the payslips/Form 16.
+But they may or may not understand what it is and why it appears in their Salary slips as a deduction from their salary income.
+Hence, this article attempts to provide a better picture of ‘Professional tax’ and why it is deducted and is only the salaried class who are bearing it.

 In this article, we will discuss the following topics: